-Jessica saying farewell

-School of British Studies, she has written a PhD thesis about the concept of 'agency' in contemporary British fiction.
-This year Jes-

-Felicia Kompio, MA

-Lecturer and researcher in British History.
+Jessica saying farewell School of British Studies, she has written a PhD thesis about the concept of 'agency' in contemporary British fiction.
+This year Jessica taught the 'Interdisciplinary Project Seminar I: Migration' with Prof. Dr. Stedman.
+Jessica Fischer is a member of the German Association for the Study of English, the German Association for the Study of British Cultures, the Association for Anglophone Postcolonial Studies, the Berlin-Britain Research Network, and the advisory board of Hard Times magazine.
+Felicia Kompio, MA Lecturer and researcher in British History.
 Felicia's research focuses on Britain in a European perspective.
 She studied History and Political Sciences at Christian-Albrechts-Universität zu Kiel and Humboldt-Universität zu Berlin.
 Her research interests include the cultural history of politics, the history of revolutions and practices of protest, European urban history, and the history of European communication networks in a transnational perspective.
 Felicia teaches the 'First Week Project' and 'Academic Writing' as well as co-teaching 'Commerce and Culture in British History' and, in the summer term, 'Interdisciplinary project: Self, society, and agency'.
 In January 2019, Felicia was elected the Centre's Equal Opportunities Officer and has since been supporting the Centre's women by allocating small research grants out of the equality fund, providing advice, and raising awareness for women's issues in higher education.

 Busy: Sam, Catherine and Felicia (from left)

 Lena Nüchter, MA

 Lena studied Classics as well as English Language, Literature and Culture at Ruprecht-Karls-Universität Heidelberg and Durham University.
 She came to Berlin in 2016 for the M.A.
 British Studies and completed her Master thesis on 'Local Authorities and Immigrant Entrepreneurs: Reviewing the Devolution Revolution in Public Sector Business Support for Disadvantaged Groups'.
-Aiming to further pursue research at the intersection of the economy, policy, and society, she is now working on a PhD project tentatively entitled 'Skills and Beyond: Assessing Strategies for Enhancing the Employability of Humanities Graduates in Germany and the UK'.
+Aiming to further pursue research at the intersection of the economy, policy, and society, she is now working on a PhD project tentatively entitled 'Skills and Bevond: Assessing Strategies for Enhancing the Employability of Humanities Graduates in Germany and the UK'.
 Her other research interests include gender studies, narratology, and cognitive linguistics, and she is interested in methodological expansion towards the social sciences.
 Before joining the Centre for British Studies, Lena worked in press, publishing, international communication and event management; and she is a freelance reviewer for Spektrum der Wissenschaft.
 Lena left the Centre to take up a position at the Justus-Liebig-Universität Gießen in November 2019.

-Lena (left) with Christiane Eisenberg

-Sofia Permiakova, MA
+Lena (left) with Christiane Eisenberg Sofia Permiakova, MA